AliceLR/megazeux/arch/darwin/README.md

 versions of Xcode to target everything.
 Notarization is NOT currently supported;
 please use the Xcode project for that.

+The current "official" build environment for this port is a dual-booted Mac Mini with macOS 10.13 High Sierra (Xcode 9.4.1 with 3.2.6 compilers and SDKs via XcodeLegacy) and macOS 12 Monterey (Xcode 14.2).
+However, this buildsystem should technically work in some capacity with most Xcode versions.

 Tested versions of Xcode:

 - Xcode 3.2.6 has been used from MegaZeux 2.90 onward to produce PowerPC